OpenBEL/cytoscape-plugins/kam-navigator-plugin/README.md

 -   Configure classpath

-    -   Add `lib/belframework_webservice_1.0.jar` to the project classpath.
+    -   Add the `belframework_webservice_1.0.jar` to the project classpath.
     -   Add `BELFrameworkWebAPIClient-1.2.2.jar` (or later version) from BELFRAMEWORK_HOME/lib/webapiclient to the project classpath.
     -   Add `cytoscape.jar` from CYTOSCAPE_HOME/ to the project classpath.